 Curation Foods, the Company's natural food business, is focused on transforming its business to improve operational performance.
-The Company launched Project SWIFT which aims to strengthen Curation Foods by simplifying the business.
-The Company believes that the decisive actions of Project SWIFT will help improve the Company's operating cost structure, enhance profitability, and strengthen its balance sheet with an overall aim to deliver long-term value to shareholders.
+The Company launched its shareholder value creation program, Project SWIFT, which aims to strengthen Curation Foods by simplifying the business, optimizing its operational network and rightsizing the organization.
+The Company believes that the decisive actions of Project SWIFT will help improve the Company's operating cost structure, enhance profitability, and strengthen its balance sheet with an overall aim to deliver long-term value to stockholders.
 Curation Foods intends to continue to deliver high levels of product quality and safety, while successfully executing on its customer, grower, and partner commitments.
 Project SWIFT will continue to be implemented throughout fiscal 2021, with three strategic priorities designed to improve Curation Foods' overall financial performance and profitability:

-1) Network & Operational Optimization: Streamline the organization to maximize efficiency and productivity by continuous improvement in plant operations with lean manufacturing practices.
-This included the consolidation and centralization of Curation Foods various offices into its Innovation Center headquarters in Santa Maria, California in fiscal 2020.

-2) Focus on Strategic Assets: Simplify the business by divesting non-core assets.
+- 1) Network & Operational Optimization: Streamline the organization to maximize efficiency and productivity by continuous improvement in plant operations with lean manufacturing practices.
+This included the consolidation and centralization of various offices of Curation Foods into its Innovation Center headquarters in Santa Maria, California in fiscal 2020. - 2) Focus on Strategic Assets: Simplify the business by divesting non-core assets.
 In fiscal 2020 the Company initiated the strategic sale process of the Company's Ontario, California salad dressing manufacturing facility, which had yet to become operational and a review of strategic options for of its legacy core vegetable bag and tray business.
-In June 2020 the Company began exploring opportunities for the planned divestiture of its underutilized Hanover manufacturing facility.

-3) Organizational Redesign: Redesigning the organization so that it is the appropriate size for the Company's future direction.
+In June 2020 the Company began exploring opportunities for the planned divestiture of its underutilized Hanover manufacturing facility. - 3) Organizational Redesign: Redesigning the organization so that it is the appropriate size for the Company's future direction.
 In fiscal 2020, the Company focused on redesigning strategic initiatives, developed and elevated internal talent and reduced overall headcount to improve efficiencies.